Caenis

 Lifecycle

-Caenis nymphs are crawlers and burrowers in fine silt and organic debris, found in the still and slow-moving margins of lakes, reservoirs, and low-gradient river glides.
-They are tiny — just 3–5 mm — and numerous, often present in extraordinary densities in productive waters.
+Caenis nymphs are crawlers and burrowers in fine silt and organic debris.
+They are tiny — just 3–5 mm — and numerous, often present in extraordinary densities.
+Emergence is rapid and en masse, with hundreds of thousands hatching simultaneously.

 Peak months

-The Caenis earned its nicknames — "Angler's Curse", "the White Curse" — honestly.
+The Caenis earned its nicknames — 'Angler's Curse', 'the White Curse' — honestly.
 When these tiny white mayflies appear in June on a warm summer evening, trout and grayling enter feeding frenzies that appear unstoppable yet are almost impossible to interrupt with an artificial fly.
-The fish are surrounded by food and demand perfection.

 Fishing tips